-The video is a good guide to show you several benefits you get from using Zotero and you can citations into your library using the address bar icons, add item by ISBN, DOI, or PubMed Id (button in tool bar), create new item from current page (button in tool bar), manually add items, drag and drop pdf or by using database citation export tool.
+The video is a good guide to show you several benefits you get from using Zotero.
+You can save citations into your library using the address bar icons (Zotero Connector), add item by ISBN, DOI, or PubMed Id (button in tool bar), create new item from current page (button in tool bar), manually add items, drag and drop pdf or by using database citation export tool.

-Address Bar Icons: The easiest way to get items into your Zotero library is by using the address bar icons.
-Zotero's strength is that it recognizes when you are looking at information for a book, article, or other source in your borwser and inserts a "save reference" button right into the address bar.
-Depending on what type of reference you are looking at the address bar icon will be a book, document, newspaper, etc. To save the citation simply click the icon.
+Address Bar Icons: The easiest way to get items into your Zotero library is by using the address bar icons (Zotero Connector).
+Zotero's strength is that it recognizes when you are looking at information for a book, article, or other source in your web browser and inserts a "save reference" button right into the address bar.
+Depending on what type of reference you are looking at, the address bar icon will be a book, document, newspaper, etc. To save the citation simply click the icon.
 If you are looking at a list of references, you may see a folder icon.
 This icon allows you to select multiple items from the list to save.

 Article Icon in a Database